vidispine/hull-tutorials/dev-to/hull/04_rbac/README.md

       volumes: []
 ```

-> The caveat to this approach is that you may need to choose carefully which name to create because it may already exist in the namespace as opposed to sticking with dynamic names only so that names are highly unique.
-If you choose a static name that already exists in the namespace that will cause an error at deploy time!
+> The caveat to this approach is that you may need to choose carefully which name to create because it may already exist in the namespace as opposed to sticking with dynamic names only where object names are highly unique.
+If you choose a static name that already exists in the namespace that will cause problems at deploy time!

 Except for the default case of creating a dynamic and unique default ServiceAccount, the other ServiceAccount handling cases require little additional configuration.
 However, the HULL based configuration is transparent, explicit and flexible if special needs exist and the full flexibility of ServiceAccount management is needed to adapt to a given scenario.
 Otherwise providing pre-defined RBAC objects for the `default` ServiceAccount and using this ServiceAccount in the pods is likely enough for smaller application deployments.

 ## Defining a RoleBinding

-Next up is adding more RBAC objects to the mix: the `controller` RoleBinding:
+Next up is adding more RBAC objects to the mix in form of the `controller` RoleBinding:

 ```bash
 $ cat ../ingress-nginx/templates/controller-rolebinding.yaml